amabdulr/CNWG/10-Core Writing Structures.md

    - Do not use additional grammar within the list items.
 Each item should be a concise statement or instruction.

-   - **Example**: Avoid unnecessary punctuation like semicolons at the end of list items.
+   - **Examples for Clarification (Do Not Analyze):**: Avoid unnecessary punctuation like semicolons at the end of list items.